openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 or converted to XML using the *ElementTree* module[^3].
 The structure of the element object follows the XML output that described in [Chapter 5](#output-format).

+For validation a raw JPEG 2000 codestreams, call the *checkOneFile* function with the additional *validationFormat* argument, and set it to `j2c`:

+    # Define Codestream
+    myFile = "/home/johan/jpylyzer-test-files/rubbish.j2c"

+    # Analyse with jpylyzer, result to Element object
+    myResult = jpylyzer.checkOneFile(myFile, 'j2c')

 Structure of a JP2 file {#structure-jp2}
 =========================